webshotarchive/docs/docs/api.md

 ### Upload Images

-Upload images to the Webshot Archive using `toshimoto821/webshotarchive` available at [github.com/toshimoto821/webshotarchive](https://github.com/toshimoto821/webshotarchive), the Github marketplace is coming soon.
+Upload images to the Webshot Archive using `webshotarchive/github-action` available at [https://github.com/webshotarchive/github-action](https://github.com/webshotarchive/github-action) and on the [Github Marketplace](https://github.com/webshotarchive/github-action)

 #### Parameters